BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/fetching_data.md

 Let's connect our application to the same database we were using in the previous lab, "library" and the collection "books."

-We will also want to do our standard Express setup.
-Since our front end is React we will want our static server to be bound to `"client/public"` (in dev mode at least).
-If you've set your React front end to proxy requests to "http://localhost:5000" then we'll also need to make sure our server is listening on port 5000.
+We will also want to do our standard Express setup with boilerplate.
+Refer to old work for this code!

-Once you have the basic setup for your server you are going to want to set up routes for each of your database operations, and you might want to organize these routes by their "jobs."
+Once you have the basic setup for your server you are going to want to set up routes for all database operations, and you might want to organize these routes by their "jobs."

 Some routes (usually listening for `get` requests) are used to send data from the server to the client.
 These are our API endpoints and we want them to send the data from the database as a *JSON response.*

 The other type of backend route will be used to send data from the client to the server (usually, but not always over a `post` request).
 These routes should accept the data from the client, perform whatever database operation they need to, and then *redirect* the user back to `"/"` so that our React front end will refresh itself.

-* routes for reading data send the data as a response
+* Routes for reading data send the data as a response
-* routes for modifying the documents in our DB redirect to home
+* Routes for modifying the documents in our DB redirect to home

 ## Setting up the Front End